At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 I knew those pajamas.

-I had zipped Ava’s that very night.
+I had zipped Ava’s myself that night.

 I stepped closer until the board blurred.